nepanji/Web_Visualization_Belly_Button_Biodiversity/README.md

   ![Demographics Table](https://user-images.githubusercontent.com/89491352/147953036-bc93293a-164f-4e24-b9c5-a551a1a3a844.png)

 ### Bonus: Gauge Chart
-* Plot the weekly washing frequency of the individual
+* Plot the weekly washing frequency of the individual (Source: https://codepen.io/ascotto/pen/eGNaqe?editors=0011)
 * Modify the example gauge code to account for values ranging from 0 through 9
 * Update the chart whenever a new sample is selected